-\section{Problem Setup: From Numerical to Empirical Gateaux derivatives}
+\section{Problem Setup: From Numerical to Empirical Gateaux Derivatives}

-We begin by introducing our first example, that of the mean potential outcome, and the canonical doubly-robust estimator.
-We then briefly introduce the key objects in the more general framework of orthogonalizing or debiasing statistical functionals by Gateaux derivative adjustments via the one-step estimator, as well as numerical approximation of these via perturbed black-box evaluations of the statistical functional via plug-in estimation.
-After introducing these frameworks, we clarify what we mean by \textit{empirical} rather than \textit{numerical} Gateaux derivatives and describe our research questions.
+We begin by introducing our first example, the mean potential outcome, and the canonical doubly robust estimator.
+We then introduce the key objects in the more general framework of orthogonalizing or debiasing statistical functionals by Gateaux derivative adjustments via the one-step estimator.
+We also describe the numerical approximation of these adjustments via perturbed black-box plug-in evaluations of the statistical functional.
+After, we clarify what we mean by data-driven influence functions, and \textit{empirical} rather than \textit{numerical} Gateaux derivatives, and delineate our specific research questions.

-\paragraph{Setup.} \looseness=-1 Denote $O\sim P$ as the observations following distribution $P$ belonging to a statistical model $\mathcal{M}$.
-We will focus on targeting the estimation of statistical functionals $\fnl(P)$, where $\Psi:\mathcal{M}\to \mathbb{R}^q$ is pathwise differentiable.
-Throughout, we take as given the assumptions that grant causal identifiability (i.e. overlap/positivity, unconfoundedness/ignorability); our concrete examples are all of so-called backdoor adjustment under these assumptions.